timescale/docs/use-timescale/data-tiering/tiered-data-replicas-forks.md

 New data tiered are not shared with parent or sibling servers, this is new data tiered for that server and we count them as a new object for the purposes of billing.

-If you decide to tier more data that’s not in the primary, you will pay to store it in the low-cost tier, but you will still see substantial savings by moving that data from the high-performance tier of the fork to the cheaper object storage tier.
+If you decide to tier more data that's not in the primary, you will pay to store it in the low-cost tier, but you will still see substantial savings by moving that data from the high-performance tier of the fork to the cheaper object storage tier.

 Similar to other types of storage tiers, this type of deviation can not happen for replicas as they have to be identical with the primary server, that's why we don't mention replicas when discussing about droping chunks or tiering additional data.